tinayzhao/gm-flask-mongodb-project/README.md

 # gm-flask-mongodb-project

 This is a website for users to post bear pictures.
 Meant to demonstrate understanding of Flask and MongoDB.
+Website is deployed at https://gm-flask-mongodb-project.herokuapp.com/.

 ## Development Environment